Old Man of the Mountain

 The Old Man of the Mountain Profile Plaza (see special access note and general information below)

-The Old Man of the Mountain Museums with history, photos & stories for New Hampshire's State Symbol!
-(1 at the Old Man Gift Shop, 1 at the Tramway Base)
+The Old Man of the Mountain Museum in the Tram Lodge is filled with history, photos & stories for New Hampshire's State Symbol!

 The Old Man of the Mountain Legacy Fund, with the support of hundreds of people, has created the Profile Plaza in Franconia Notch as a lasting monument to honor the Old Man.
-The Legacy Fund will complete the Plaza and turn it over to the State of New Hampshire in 2015.
+The Legacy Fund completed the Plaza and turned it over to the State of New Hampshire in 2015.

 What We Do